ultimatehecker/Cybernetic/README.md

 Not nessacary but nice things to have:

-- Text/Program editor like Visual Studio/Code, WebStorm, Atom, Subline Text etc.
+- Text/Program editor like Visual Studio/Code, WebStorm, Atom, Subline Text, Vim, NeoVim etc.

 ### Building the Directory